Spacelog/Spacelog/README.md

 The glossary page for each mission starts with the ``glossary_introduction`` copy key in ``_meta``.

+## Time links

+Similar to glossary references, parsed text can contain references to other parts of the mission.
+This is done using a time link, of the form `[time:TIME]` or `[time:TIME|display]`.
+The link time may be abbreviated (it's filled up to the four time components on the left with zeros, so if you use `[time:02:15]` the system will treat that as `[time:00:00:02:15]`.
+The link time must use colons as separators, although the transcript text may not: `[time:02:42:08|02 42 07]`.

 ## Code layout

 The main code is two Django projects and a python library for managing